davegoblue/NPlayVariability/README.md

 * 22-MAR-2016:  Graphed results in percent as well as units
 * 23-MAR-2016:  Added summaries for 50/100 play; moved to 80,000 hands and 1,000 simulations
 * 24-MAR-2016:  Back to 40,000 hands and 2,000 simulations; graphed percentage outcome comparisons
+* 25-MAR-2016:  Up to 80,000 hands and 2,000 simulations; graphed data relevant to risks of ruin